kevinserskine/Data-Final-Project/README.md

-## Config
+## Instructions

-Make a file called `php.ini` in the root directory with the following:
+1. Make a file called `php.ini` in the root directory with the following:

 ```ini
 [db_config]